UltraMessaging/smx_perf/README.md

-There are two places where memory contention plays a significant role in varying the measured performance of SMX: when the shared memory is empty of messages and the receiver is waiting for one, and when the shared memory is full and the publisher is waiting for an opening to be made.
+There are two places where memory contention plays a significant role in varying the measured performance of SMX: when the shared memory is empty of messages and the receiver is waiting for one, and when the shared memory is full, and the publisher is waiting for an opening to be made.
 In both cases, one CPU is continuously reading a word of shared memory, waiting for the other CPU to write something into it.